LaurentJouron/Orange_County_Lettings/docs/source/pipeline.rst

 Run test
 ********

-Run_test pipelines are automated processes that run tests on the source code to verify its proper operation.
+``Run_test`` pipelines are automated processes that :doc:`run tests <test>` on the source code to verify its proper operation.
-These tests may include unit tests, integration tests, end-to-end tests, etc.
+These :doc:`tests <test>` may include unit tests, integration tests, end-to-end tests, etc.
-Running run_test pipelines ensures that code changes have not introduced new bugs and that the existing code is still working properly.
+Running ``run_test`` pipelines ensures that code changes have not introduced new bugs and that the existing code is still working properly.

 .. figure:: _static/circleci_run_tests.png
    :scale: 40